morgoth9808/python-projects/README.md

 # Python Projects

 Welcome to my Python project repository, where I present a collection of diverse Python projects.
-Each project serves as a demonstration of different programming concepts and practical applications in Python.
+Each project serves as a demonstration of different practical applications in Python.
 Feel free to explore and utilize these projects for learning and reference.

 ## Projects

+### 1. Calculator

+- **Description:** A graphical calculator application that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+- **Folder:** `calculator`
+- **Usage:** Calculate math expressions in a user-friendly interface.

-### 1. Todo List
+### 2. Todo List

 - **Description:** A simple yet efficient to-do list application that allows you to create, manage, and organize tasks.
 - **Folder:** `todo-list`
 - **Usage:** Add, update, and complete tasks with ease.

-### 2. Calculator

-- **Description:** A graphical calculator application that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
-- **Folder:** `calculator`
-- **Usage:** Calculate math expressions in a user-friendly interface.

 ### 3. Password Generator